openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The following additional Credential Issuer metadata are defined for this Credential format to be added to the `credentials_supported` parameter in addition to those defined in (#credential-issuer-parameters).

 * `doctype`: REQUIRED.
-JSON string identifying the credential type as defined in [@!ISO.18013-5].
+String identifying the credential type as defined in [@!ISO.18013-5].
 * `claims`: OPTIONAL.
-A JSON object containing a list of name/value pairs, where the name is a certain `namespace` as defined in [@!ISO.18013-5] (or any profile of it), and the value is a JSON object.
+An object containing a list of name/value pairs, where the name is a certain `namespace` as defined in [@!ISO.18013-5] (or any profile of it), and the value is an object.
 This object also contains a list of name/value pairs, where the name is a claim name value that is defined in the respective namespace and is offered in the Credential.
-The value is a JSON object detailing the specifics of the claim with the following non-exhaustive list of parameters that MAY be included:
+The value is an object detailing the specifics of the claim with the following non-exhaustive list of parameters that MAY be included:
     * `mandatory`: OPTIONAL.
 Boolean which when set to `true` indicates the claim MUST be present in the issued Credential.
 If the `mandatory` property is omitted its default should be assumed to be `false`.
     * `value_type`: OPTIONAL.
 String value determining the type of value of the claim.
 A non-exhaustive list of valid values defined by this specification are `string`, `number`, and image media types such as `image/jpeg` as defined in IANA media type registry for images (https://www.iana.org/assignments/media-types/media-types.xhtml#image).
     * `display`: OPTIONAL.
 An array of objects, where each object contains display properties of a certain claim in the Credential for a certain language.
 Below is a non-exhaustive list of valid parameters that MAY be included: